scalacommunitybuild/scalajson/README.md

     - Number representation for `scala.json.ast.JNumber` is a `String` which checks if its a valid JSON representation of a number (http://stackoverflow.com/a/13502497/1519631)
       - Equals will properly detect if two numbers are equal, i.e. `scala.json.ast.JNumber("34.00") == scala.json.ast.JNumber("34")`
-      - Hashcode has been designed to provide highest performance for typical numbers (i.e. numbers that fit in a `Double`) else it will manually compute the hashcode for larger numbers.
-Since this can be expensive, the hashcode is cached.
+      - Hashcode has been designed to provide consistent hash for numbers of unlimited precision.
     - `scala.json.ast.JObject` is an actual `Map[String,JValue]`.
 This means that it doesn't handle duplicate keys for a `scala.json.ast.JObject`, nor does it handle key ordering.
     - `scala.json.ast.JArray` is an `Vector`.